ssanj/mkv-renamer/README.md

 ```
 <PD>
   |- Rips
+      | sesson1
         |- disc1
         |- disc2
         |- disc3
         ..
+        |- discN
+        |- renames
+      | sesson2
+        |- disc1
+        |- disc2
+        |- disc3
+        ..
+        |- discN
+        |- renames
+      ..
+      | sessonN
+        |- disc1
+        |- disc2
+        |- disc3
+        ..
         |- discn
-  |- Renames
+        |- renames

   |- Encodes
 ```

 You can create this folder structure by running the following in your processing directory:

 ```
+#!/bin/bash

+for SESSION in {1..5}; do mkdir -p Rips/session"$SESSION"/{disc1,disc2,disc3,disc4,renames}; done
-mkdir -p Rips/{disc1,disc2,disc3,disc4} Renames Encodes
+mkdir -p Encodes
 ```

 Change the number of disc folders to suit your needs.

 ### Rips

 The folder that contains all the disc subfolders.
-All rips will go into one of the disc**N** directories corresponding to the disc being ripped.
+All rips will go into one of the session/disc**N** directories corresponding to the disc being ripped.

+### Session

+A series that you want to rip.
+Having a Session directory, allows for multiple series to be ripped and prepped for encoding at the same time.
+For example: Ripping a series with 5 seasons at the same time, where we season will be extracted into a corresponding sessionX/disc[1..N] directory.

 ### Renames

-Once you run mkv-renamer, the renamed files will be renamed/moved here from the `Rips` directory
+Once you run mkv-renamer, the renamed files from each session will be renamed/moved here from disc[1..N].

 ### Encodes

 The encodes directory is where the renamed files are encoded to. mkv-renamer will create a target folder of the format: `<SERIES_NAME> {tvdb-<TVDB_ID>}/SEASON <SEASON_NUMBER>`.
 When encoding the renamed files, choose this as the target folder.
+This is common across all sessions and allows for easy copying from one source directory to your NAS or media server.

 ## Metadata